Round the Twist: Feature film

 A full-length Round the Twist feature film was developed and written by Storm and Boseley.
-Under Storm's guidance, a storyline workshop for the feature film was held in October 1994.
+In October 1994, a storyline workshop for the feature film was held under Storm's guidance.
 Production was planned for 1997–98, but funding for the project was not granted.
-Edgar explains in her book, Bloodbath, that feature films based on television are rarely financed by distributors, must compete with big-budget films, and launched during the school holidays among many other complicating factors.
+Edgar explains in her book Bloodbath that feature films based on television are rarely financed by distributors, must compete with big-budget films, and are typically launched during the school holidays, among many other complicating factors.
 Despite Edgar's best efforts to have the Round the Twist feature film come to fruition, the project was scrapped.

 Reception

 In the United Kingdom, Round the Twist aired on BBC One during the channel's Children's BBC strand several times in the 1990s and early 2000s.
 It was rerun in 2007 on Channel 5 on Sunday mornings.
 It also regularly appeared on Network 2 in Ireland, and was popular in Germany and the Netherlands.

 It was shown in Sri Lanka by the Sri Lanka Rupavahini Corporation.
-In Canada, it won the Banff Television Festival award for "Best Children's Program" in 2000, and in Australia, it won the Logie Award for "Outstanding Children's Program" in 2001 (tied with Hi-5) and 2002.
-It was also nominated for an award at the Australian Film Institute.
-The show is currently shown in Australia on ABC3.
+In Canada, it won the Banff Television Festival award for "Best Children's Program" in 2000.
+In Australia, it won the Logie Award for "Outstanding Children's Program" in 2001 (tied with Hi-5) and 2002.
+It was nominated for an award at the Australian Film Institute.
+The show is currently shown in Australia on ABC Me.

 Series 1

-In 1995, TV 4 Sweden advised that the Round the Twist series won its time slot in the afternoons with a 25 per cent audience share.
-TV 2 Denmark also screened the series during the year and reported excellent ratings.
-In Denmark Round the Twist is called “The Children Of The Lighthouse” and in Germany, it is called “Twist Totale”.
-The Finnish Broadcasting Company and Wharf Cable in Hong Kong acquired Round the Twist in March 1995 and AVRO, a Dutch public channel, acquired the second series in June 1995.
+In 1995, TV 4 Sweden advised that the Round the Twist series won its time slot in the afternoons with a 25 percent audience share.
+TV 2 Denmark also screened the series in 1995 and reported excellent ratings.
+In Denmark, Round the Twist is called “The Children Of The Lighthouse”.
+In Germany, it is called “Twist Totale”.
+The Finnish Broadcasting Company and Wharf Cable in Hong Kong acquired Round the Twist in March 1995.
+AVRO, a Dutch public channel, acquired the second series in June 1995.

 The ACTF received letters and phone calls from viewers of Les Twist Famille in France, many of whom had watched the program on Canal J, the French children's channel.
-In Canada, CBC Television started screening the program in May 1995, while the French-language version was broadcast on sister channel Télévision de Radio-Canada later that year.
+In Canada, CBC Television started screening the program in May 1995.
+The French-language version was broadcast on sister channel Télévision de Radio-Canada later that year.
 The CBC reported that a significant number of university students had been among the correspondents writing to them to express their appreciation of the series.